-Be sure to supplement your ROI reporting with additional information on the gains incurred from a VoC initiative.
+Be sure to supplement your ROI reporting with additional information on the gains incurred from a VoC intitiatve for the contact center.

 Some elements, like word-of-mouth promotion, are much more difficult to quantify, so those additional benefits must be described to stakeholders and executives through qualitative means.
-Factors such as strategic decision-making, performance management and customer intervention affect ROI in monetarily indeterminable ways that should not be left out of the financial discussion.
+Factors such as strategic decision-making, agent performance management, and customer intervention affect ROI in monetarily indeterminable ways that should not be left out of the financial discussion.